evolvingweb/sitediff/README.md

 ## Demo

-To quickly see what SiteDiff can do:
+To quickly see what SiteDiff can do (Must have installed using Github, or must be inside the Docker image):

 ```sh
 git clone https://github.com/evolvingweb/sitediff